Azure/CIQS-Azure-Cli-Extension/end2endTutorial.md

 To send the values for the parameters, we need to provide a JSON object into a command.
 There are two options:
-1. Pass in the JSON filename as a commandline arg
+1. Pass in a JSON filename as a commandline arg
 2. Pass the JSON string as a command line arg

 *To pass a JSON string as a command line requires escape characters and varies depending on the command line being used*